 A one-day license may be issued for hunting on a licensed commercial shooting preserve.
 This license may be obtained at the shooting preserve and is valid only on the day issued for the species covered by the preserve’s license.
 Hunter education requirements still apply.

-A resident license may be purchased if one has resided in the state for at least six months immediately prior to application.
+A resident license may be purchased if one currently resides in—and has resided in—the state for at least six months immediately prior to application.

 Revocation of Licenses